jkorab/ameliant-tools/README.md

 The tool accepts a single argument, which is the location of a config file that details the behaviour of the producers and consumers (collectively referred to as clients).
-The config file can be either JSON or YAML; the right parser is auto-detected based on config file extension (YAML = .yaml or .yml).
+The config file can be either JSON or YAML; the right parser is auto-detected based on config file extension (YAML = `.yaml` or `.yml`).

 Since Kafka clients each need their own Kafka config (a bag of properties for which you need to look at [the manual](http://kafka.apache.org/documentation.html#configuration)), the config format supports overrides in `config` blocks at each level to keep the file nice and DRY - and to keep you sane :)
 Lower-lever config is merged with, and in the process overrides, config defined at a higher-level.

-Lots of exciting example configs are located in `src/test/resources/test-profiles`.
+See the [Users Guide] (docs/UsersGuide.md) for a description of using this tool, and its configuration.

 Example (pseudo-)JSON config (doesn't really do comments):